Exmoor Zoo: Mammals

 Among the larger residents are cheetahs, maned wolves, pumas, Eurasian wolves, African wild dogs, South American tapirs, reindeer and sitatungas.
 The zoo is also home to a significant number of species of smaller carnivores like bat-eared foxes, binturongs, bush dogs, caracals, Carpathian lynxes, fishing cats, jaguarundis, ringtails, sand cats, servals, tayras and wolverines.

-One of the zoo's feature attractions, the enclosure for the "Exmoor Beast", was completed in January 2007 when Ebony arrived.
-She is a melanistic ('dark-coloured' or 'black') leopard thought to be one of only two in the British Isles available for breeding.
-The zoo received a male black leopard as a potential mate for Ebony in December 2009.
+One of the zoo's feature attractions, the enclosure for the "Exmoor Beast", was completed in January 2007 when Ebony arrived, a melanistic leopard (or black panther) thought to be one of only two in the British Isles available for breeding.
+The zoo received a male black panther as a potential mate for Ebony in December 2009.
 Zoysa came from Linton Zoo, Cambridgeshire on breeding loan, but is now at the zoo permanently.
 Ebony died on 22 October 2020, leaving Zoysa as the zoo's only leopard, until his own death on 18 October 2022.

-Other mammals include alpacas, Azara's agoutis, black-and-white ruffed lemurs, capybaras, Colombian spider monkeys, dusky pademelons, eastern grey kangaroos, lar gibbons, long-nosed potoroos, meerkats, North American porcupines, Patagonian maras, red-necked wallabies red river hogs, ring-tailed lemurs, silvery marmosets and yellow-cheeked gibbons.
+Other mammals in the zoo's collection include alpacas, Azara's agoutis, black-and-white ruffed lemurs, capybaras, Colombian spider monkeys, dusky pademelons, eastern grey kangaroos, lar gibbons, long-nosed potoroos, meerkats, North American porcupines, Patagonian maras, red-necked wallabies red river hogs, ring-tailed lemurs, silvery marmosets and yellow-cheeked gibbons.